bchareyre/yade-mpi/doc/sphinx/prog.rst

 will be rendered as

-	According to [Allen1989]_, the intergration scheme …
+	According to [Allen1989]_, the integration scheme …

 Separate class/function documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^